Picture (song)

 "Picture" is a duet written by American music artists Kid Rock and Sheryl Crow, released on November 12, 2002, as the fourth single and ninth track from Kid Rock's 2001 album Cocky.
 The original recording on the album is performed by the song's writers.
 Rock re-recorded the song for radio with alternative country singer Allison Moorer because Atlantic was initially unable to get the rights from Crow's label to release the album version as a single.
 When the Moorer version was released, some radio stations began playing the Crow version instead, leading Billboard to credit the song variously to Kid Rock featuring Sheryl Crow or Allison Moorer.
-The song was a commercial and critical success and was nominated for Vocal Event of The Year at the 2003 Country Music Association awards.
+The song was a commercial and critical success and was nominated for Vocal Event of the Year at the 2003 Country Music Association awards.

 Background

 Kid Rock's label, Atlantic Records, was unable to obtain permission from Crow's label, A&M Records, to release the original version as a single.
 Therefore, Atlantic Records decided to rework the song with country singer Allison Moorer (coincidentally signed to A&M's sister label Universal South Records) instead.
-Moorer re-recorded Crow’s vocals for the commercial release.
+Moorer re-recorded Crow’s vocals for the radio release.

 Even though Atlantic Records was unable to obtain rights to release Crow's version as a single, mainstream, rock/alternative, and some country radio stations disregarded this and played the original version featuring Crow, while other country music radio stations played the radio edit featuring Allison Moorer instead.
 Because of this, Billboard credited the song on the charts as Kid Rock featuring Sheryl Crow or Allison Moorer.
 Each version of the song features a different guitar solo.

 Composition

 The song is performed in the key of G major in common time with a tempo of 98 beats per minute.
 The verses of the song follow a chord progression of G–C–D–C–G, and the chorus follows an Em–G–D–C–G progression.
-The vocals span from G3 to B5.
+The vocals span from G2 to D5.